Coming from Clojure

 Effects instead of side effects

 Clojure is pragmatic about side effects.
-Functions can do IO freely, and the convention is to keep most functions pure but not enforce it.
-Loon tracks effects in the type system using algebraic effects.
-You can still do IO, but the compiler knows about it, and handlers can intercept it.
-This makes testing much easier: swap the handler, not the code.
+Any function can perform IO, and purity is a convention you keep rather than a rule the language enforces.
+Loon tracks effects in the type system through algebraic effects.
+You still perform IO, but the compiler sees it, and handlers can intercept it.
+Testing turns simple: swap the handler, leave the code alone.

 No runtime metaprogramming